2010–2011 Israeli–Palestinian peace talks: The reactions of the Palestinian public

 A 2011 poll found that 61% of Palestinians opposed and 34% supported the idea of "two states for two peoples."
 Some 66% agreed with the two-state solution, but only as a first step to the elimination of Israel.
-Though quotes in the Hamas Charter urging the elimination of Israel were found to be highly supported, most Palestinians supported idea of peace talks over violence.
+Though quotes in the Hamas Charter urging the elimination of Israel were found to be highly supported, most Palestinians supported the idea of peace talks over violence.

 On 29 October 2010, tens of thousands of Islamic Jihad supporters participated in a demonstration in Gaza City's Kuteiba Square against the negotiations and making peace with Israel.
 The rally was organized by Islamic Jihad and enjoyed the participation of its rival, Hamas.
 Demonstrators shouted "Death to America and Death to Israel".
 Islamic Jihad chief Ramadan Shallah sent a recorded message saying that "Israel will not bring peace to the region, it will only bring war and destruction and therefore, the slogan of all should be that Israel must be wiped out of existence," and "The choice of negotiation has reached deadlock, and we are wondering why is there such an insistence by the Palestinian Authority on negotiation with the enemy [i.e., Israel]".
 Another leader, Mohammad al-Hindi, called for an end to the Palestinian Authority, and said, "Jihad is the fate of this nation.
 There is no other option but this one".
 Other Islamic Jihad officials said the turnout was a "referendum by the Palestinian people rejecting peace-making with Israel."
 Hamas leader Khalil Al-Hayya said, "There is only the choice of Jihad and nothing else".